mk270/whitakers-words/operational.md

 Also one should be warned if an otherwise simple word also is used as a rude reference to female anatomy.

-<P>There are a couple of other factors that may influence the user in determining
-the appropriate meaning from the list.
+There are a couple of other factors that may influence the user in determining the appropriate meaning from the list.
 Some words have different meanings depending on the age.
 If one is reading a text written recently in modern Latin, one must consider hints about the meaning.
 While the classical meaning, the WORDS default,